 They said it also could force a drastic revision in how TV programs are distributed throughout Europe's lucrative market of over 500 million people.

-The European Court of Justice said it is ''contrary to EU law'' for rights holders to set up exclusive contracts for each EU nation and to seek to prohibit viewers from watching those games with a cheap decoder card from elsewhere in the EU.
+The European Court of Justice said it is ''contrary to EU law'' for rights holders to set up exclusive contracts for each EU nation and to seek to prohibit viewers from watching those games in another nation with a cheap decoder card.

 Karen Murphy, landlady of The Red White & Blue pub in Portsmouth, England, started showing soccer games to her patrons using a Greek decoder, which cost her about one-tenth of the price she would have had to pay the Sky broadcasting network, which holds the British rights.